 \begin{longrotatetable}

 \end{longrotatetable}

 {A\arabic{section}} {A\arabic{figure}} {A\arabic{table}} {A\arabic{equation}}

-In this Appendix, we provide additional figures.
+In this appendix, we provide additional figures.

-In addition to the FRED model, with a given $t_{0}$, another five-parameter ($F_{0}$, $t_{\rm b}$, $\alpha_{1}$, $\alpha_{2}$, $\omega$) model, namely, the smoothly broken power law (BKPL), may also be used to characterize the pulse shape, i.e.
+In addition to the FRED model with a given $t_{0}$, another five-parameter ($F_{0}$, $t_{\rm b}$, $\alpha_{1}$, $\alpha_{2}$, $\omega$) model, namely, the smoothly broken power law (BKPL), may also be used to characterize the pulse shape:

-where $\alpha_1$, and $\alpha_2$ are the temporal slopes; $t_{\rm b}$ is the break time; $F_{\rm b} = F_0\, 2^{-1/\omega}$ is the flux of the break time; and $\omega$ describes the sharpness of the break.
-Note that the smaller the $\omega$ parameter, the smoother the break; and it is often fixed as 3.
-On the other hand, several other similar Python packages (e.g., $scipy.optimize.curve\_fit$ and $kmpfit$) may be also competent to carry out the current task.
-Figure \ref{fig:comparison} shows the fit results of the lightcuvre of GRB 131231198, compared with the different models (FRED and BKPL), or packages ($lmfit$ and $scipy.optimize.curve\_fit$), or the same model (BKPL) setting up with different $\omega$ values ($\omega$=1, $\omega$=3, and $\omega$=10).
+where $\alpha_1$, and $\alpha_2$ are the temporal slopes, $t_{\rm b}$ is the break time, $F_{\rm b} = F_0\, 2^{-1/\omega}$ is the flux of the break time; and $\omega$ describes the sharpness of the break.
+Note that the smaller the $\omega$ parameter, the smoother the break, and it is often fixed as 3.
+On the other hand, several other similar Python packages (e.g., $scipy.optimize.curve\_fit$) may be also be competent to carry out the current task.
+Figure \ref{fig:comparison} shows the fit results of the lightcurve of GRB 131231198, compared with the different models (FRED and BKPL) or packages ($lmfit$ and $scipy.optimize.curve\_fit$), or the same model (BKPL) set up with different $\omega$ values ($\omega$=1, $\omega$=3, and $\omega$=10).